Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 1. Start the engine and let it idle.
 Apply the parking brake and set the transmission to Neutral (manual transmission) or Park (automatic transmission).

-2. Turn on the high beams, AC, wipers, and other accessories to provide a system load.
-Have an assistant raise engine speed to about 1500 RPM.
-But if your vehicle is equipped with a heated windshield, don't turn it on; this can make alternator voltage go over 100 V. Since you'll be working around alternator connections, this could be dangerous.
+2. Turn on the high beams to provide a system load and have an assistant raise engine speed to about 1500 RPM.
+If your vehicle is equipped with a heated windshield, don't turn it on; this can make alternator voltage go over 100 V. Since you'll be working around alternator connections, this could be dangerous.

 3. With your voltmeter test leads, touch the positive battery post and the B+ terminal connector at the back of the alternator.

 4. Check your meter display.
-You should get around 0.2V or less of voltage drop.
-Getting 0.3V or more can lead to an under-charge condition.
+You should get around 0.4V or less of voltage drop.
+If your voltage drop is higher, it can lead to an under-charge condition.
 Check the connections in that part of the circuit for a loose wire, corrosion at the connectors or wiring damage that may prevent proper current flow between the battery and alternator.
 Also, check the electrical connections at the back of the alternator and at the voltage regulator.

 5. Now repeat the test, but this time, connect your meter leads between the battery negative post and the alternator case.

 6. Check your meter display.
-Again, you should get a voltage reading around 0.05V.
-If you get 0.1V or more, there's something wrong.
+Again, you should get a voltage reading of around 0.2V or less.
+If your voltage drop is higher, there's something wrong.
 This can lead to an over-charging condition.
 Checking that part of the circuit, make sure the battery ground connection is good, clean and tight.
 Add a temporary ground connection from the battery to the chassis.
 If this removes the high voltage drop, check the engine to body grounds connections.
 They should be clean, tight and in good condition.

 Watch the next video for a visual reference on voltage drop checks.